๐Ÿ’ผIntro to Business

 Marketing Mix (4 Ps)

-• Product: the goods or services offered, including features, quality, design, and branding—what problem does it solve?
+• Product: the goods or services offered, including features, quality, design, and branding.
+What problem does it solve?

-• Place: distribution channels and logistics that get products to customers—where and how they can buy
+• Place: distribution channels and logistics that get products to customers.
+Where and how can they buy?

-• Promotion: communication strategies including advertising, sales promotions, PR, and personal selling—how you spread the word
+• Promotion: communication strategies including advertising, sales promotions, PR, and personal selling.
+How you spread the word.

 Value Proposition

-• A clear statement explaining how your product solves a customer problem or improves their situation better than alternatives
+A value proposition is a clear statement explaining how your product solves a customer problem or improves their situation better than alternatives.
+It answers the customer's core question: "Why should I buy from you instead of your competitor?"

 Brand Positioning